 Cascading works as follows:

-- Choose a filter value.
-This can be any select or radio field on your form.
+- Choose a Filter Value.
+This is the field on your form that WS Form will use to filter your options by.
 In the example above we choose the ‘Make’ radio field as the filter value.
 This will have the value ‘Toyota’, ‘Ford’ or ‘Honda’.

-- Choose a filter column.
-This is the column you want to filter values by.
-So, if ‘Toyota’ was selected in the ‘Make’ radio field, then this data grid would only show the rows where the ‘Make’ column is equal to ‘Toyota’.
+- Choose a Filter Column.
+This is the column you want to filter values by in your data grid.
+So, if ‘Toyota’ was selected in the ‘Make’ radio field, then this data grid would be filtered to only show the rows where the ‘Make’ column is equal to ‘Toyota’.
+The values in this field should precisely match the values in your Filter Column.

 - WS Form automatically renders the select field using the filtered options.